epicalekspwner/BigScaleAnalytics2021/README.md

 </p>

 <p align="justify">
 The application was coded considering only the case where the user would actually enter a sentence and the case where the user would click on "predict" without any input would systematically return an error.
+If there was actually an input, the application would return a extremely simple response on a second HTML page.
 </p>

 **Some Changes From Milestone 2**